numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 	```

   In the above case,  `_IgnoreClass` is collected even tough it doesn't follow the naming convention required for test discovery and the class `IgnoreClass` is not collected.
+  In short, anything that inherits from `TestCase` is collected for tests.

 5. Inheritance also causes problems in pytest.